-A similar policy exists regarding courses S (Superior), P (Pass), and F (Fail) grade options.
-That is, if a student receives an F grade in any of the courses below, then the student must repeat the course and earn a grade of S or P to satisfy program requirements.
+A similar policy exists regarding courses with S (Superior), P (Pass), and F (Fail) grade options.
+That is, if a student receives an F grade in either of the courses below, then the student must repeat the course and earn a grade of S or P to satisfy program requirements.
+Prior to repeating the course, the specific concerns that led to the failing grade must be addressed via a Professional Growth Plan.